2010–11 Oklahoma City Thunder season: Training

+Front office and coaching changes

 Just before the end of the 2010 playoffs, the Thunder announced that the team had exercised extension rights on its contract with Coach Scott Brooks, keeping him under contract through the 2011–12 season.
 Under the contract, Brooks earns in excess of $1.5 million per season.
 Later, on July 22, 2010, the team announced signing its general manager Sam Presti to a multi-year deal, terms of which were not disclosed.

 Assistant coaching and staff positions, however, changed over the summer.
 In late June, Thunder assistant coach Ron Adams took a similar position with the Chicago Bulls under their new head coach Tom Thibodeau.
 As of July, the Thunder had no immediate plans to directly replace Adams.
 On August 24, 2010, the Thunder added former international coach Maz Trakh as an assistant coach in charge of player development, in addition to confirming the retention of remaining assistant coaches Maurice Cheeks, Mark Bryant, Rex Kalamian, and Brian Keefe.

 On July 19, 2010, Thunder Assistant general manager Rich Cho left to take the vacant general manager's position with the Portland Trail Blazers.
 Former Thunder Director of Pro Personnel Bill Branch also joined Cho in Portland.
 The Thunder subsequently promoted Troy Weaver to vice president/assistant general manager, Rob Hennigan to assistant general manager/player personnel, Paul Rivers to director of minor league operations and basketball technology and Brandon Barnett to director of minor league scouting and manager of minor league operations.
 At the same time, the Thunder announced the additions of Michael Winger as Assistant general manager for Legal/Administration, and David Vanterpool as a scout.

-Training

-The Thunder attended the Orlando Pro Summer League from July 5–9, 2010, during which the team won four games and lost one.
-No Thunder starters were assigned to Orlando; Harden, Serge Ibaka and Eric Maynor were the most experienced players on the summer roster.
-The Thunder also signed forward Marcus Lewis and guard Cliff Hammonds as free agents on the summer roster.
-Both Durant and Daequan Cook attended the event and participated in informal workouts.
-Harden averaged 17.5 points over five games, good for fifth in the summer league standings.
-Maynor averaged 5.0 assists over three games, good for fourth.